dcaribou/transfermarkt-scraper/README.md

 # conda env create -f environment.yml
 # conda activate transfermarkt-scraper

+# discover confederantions and leagues on separate invokations
 scrapy crawl confederations > confederations.json
 scrapy crawl leagues -a parents=confederations.json > leagues.json

+# you can use the intermediate files or pipe crawlers one after the other to traverse hierarchy
 cat leagues | head -2 \
     | scrapy crawl clubs \
     | scrapy crawl players \